kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 ### Device Owner (Non ROOT) Mode Setup

-※Notice:
+### Notice:
 - Due to limitations of the MIUI system such as Xiaomi, Hide App function may be invalid.
 Please activate it with caution.
 - The latest test version (354) of the Huawei EMUI system for non-intra-mobile push updates.
 After activating the ADB, there may be a problem that the mobile phone restarts and loses individual system apps.
 Please activate it with caution.
 If this problem occurs, uninstall the app and restart the phone to restore it.
 - Samsung S8+ Android8.0 may activate the ADB and it may cause the administrator to lock and inaccessible.
 Please activate it with caution.

+### Setup steps:
 1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
 2. Go to "Settings > Accounts", remove **all accounts** including your Google account.
-3. If multi-user or guest mode has been set on your device, also need to be closed or deleted
+3. If multi-user or guest mode has been set on your device, also need to be closed or deleted.
 4. Run ```adb shell dpm set-device-owner com.hld.anzenbokusu/.receiver.DPMReceiver``` on your computer.
 5. If you see the words Success, you can open the PrivacySafe to use (may need to restart your phone) , then you can add your accounts and guest mode back.